Assess your client’s needs

 - an assessment to determine the rehabilitation needs of the client

-- hearing device(s), in line with the minimum hearing loss threshold
+- hearing device(s), in line with the minimum hearing loss threshold section of the schedule

 - ongoing rehabilitation, support and advice